-- individuals Ontology individuals to add to this session. - merge Whether to merge individuals with existing ones if their identifiers match (read the SimPhoNy documentation for more details). - exists_ok Merge or overwrite individuals when they already exist in the session rather than raising an exception. - all_triples When an individual is added to the session, SimPhoNy only copies the details that are relevant from an ontological point of view: the individual's attributes, the classes it belongs to, and its connections to other ontology individuals that are also being copied at the same time.
+- individuals Ontology individuals to add to this session. - merge Whether to merge individuals with existing ones if their identifiers match (read the SimPhoNy documentation for more details). - exists_ok Merge or overwrite individuals when they already exist in the session rather than raising an exception. - all_triples When the individual is attached through an object property to another one which is not properly defined (i.e. has no type assigned), such connection is generally dropped.
+Setting this option to True keeps such connections on the copy.
+Can give rise to bugs.
+A common case in which you might want to do this involves the dcat:accessURL object property.